-Teachers at Fairview School may use Power School to post grades and Google Classroom or D2L (Desire 2 Learn) to post homework and to make assignments available to students.
+Teachers at Fairview School use Power School to post grades and Google Classroom or D2L (Desire 2 Learn) to post homework and to make assignments available to students.
 Parents and guardians can log onto Power School at any time to view grades.
 Teachers will utilize Google Classroom or D2L in various ways to supplement their course (according to the needs of students).
-Google Classroom and D2L are not meant to replace in-class learning, nor is it mandatory to school curriculum.
+These tools are not meant to replace in-class learning, nor are they mandatory to school curriculum.
 For parents to log onto Google Classroom or D2L, the student username and password will be required.

 Parents should encourage the development of good study habits by checking their child’s Google Classroom or D2L every evening.
 Cheating and plagiarism are serious academic offences and will be dealt with by the classroom teacher or by Fairview administration.

 - Homework is the responsibility of the student.

 - Students should ensure that required reading materials are taken home.

 - Students should allocate a time and place for homework, free from distractions.

 - Homework should be completed by the student within the assigned time frame and returned to school when due.